ambroisep/hueypetersen/_posts/2013-06-24-typeahead-with-angular.markdown

 The end result is that the component is able to highlight and select items attached to any arbitrary html elements.
 Success!
 The actual `typeahead` component contains a bunch of code in its linker / controller but its pretty basic typeahead stuff and agnostic to how the list is rendered.

-I dunno why but I love that customizing the look of the typeahed list consists of writing the same type of Angular code I use to customize how anything looks.
+I love that customizing the look of the typeahed list consists of writing the same type of Angular code I use to customize how anything looks.
 I don't have to learn the magic configuration language of a plugin.
 Win.

 Here is the final template with all the nitty-gritty of the `typeahead` component wired up.